httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 There are two ways that the members of this group of status codes differ:

 * Whether they are permanent or temporary.
-Permanent redirects can be used to update links stored in the client (e.g., bookmarks), whereas temporary ones can not.
+Permanent redirects can be used to update links stored in the client (e.g., bookmarks), whereas temporary ones cannot.
 Note that this has no effect on HTTP caching; it is completely separate.

 * Whether they allow the redirected request to change the request method from POST to GET.
 Web browsers generally do change POST to GET for 301 and 302; therefore, 308 and 307 were created to allow redirection without changing the method.